cvxpy/cvxpy/README.md

     * expr.is_positive()
     * expr.is_negative()

-For scalar expressions, these methods return whether the expression has the curvature or sign in question.
+These methods return whether the expression has the curvature or sign in question.
 Constant expressions are also considered affine, and affine expressions are considered both convex and concave.

-For matrix expressions, these methods return true only if the method returns true for every entry.

 ### Constraints
 Constraint objects are constructed using `==`, `<=`, and `>=` with Expression objects or constants on the left-hand and right-hand sides.